zerodel/sailfish-cir/docs/_build/html/_sources/main.txt

 Notes
 -----

-1. gtf file In order to generate reference sequence of circular RNA transcripts, a database of your genomic annotation will be build.
+1. .gtf file In order to generate reference sequence of circular RNA transcripts, a database of your genomic annotation will be build.
 It is recommended to create the database file manually with the suffix "db" and put it under the same directory of gtf file.
 Because the